 Negative and positive shape relationships were emphasized – not focusing on objects, but the spaces around and within objects.
 We were taught to make each shape interesting irrespective of perceived reality – to see more with our imagination than with our eyes.

-The illustration and color theory classes I attended granted greater experiences and potential paths through examples such as Night Out, 1 Red, Yellow & Blue Marker and The Savior’s Life.
+Illustration and color theory classes encouraged increased innovation and created potential paths for experimentation.
+Below are three examples: A Night Out; 1 Red, Yellow & Blue Marker; and The Savior’s Life.

-And that’s how our oil paintings can continue to evolve and transform – by keeping ourselves open to the small drops of insight and inspiration that trickle into our thoughts while we work or perhaps while studying the work of others in fields seemingly unrelated to our own.
+Exploring new materials and techniques can help our oil paintings continue to evolve and transform.
+Experimentation keeps us open to the quiet whisperings of insight and inspiration that trickle into our thoughts while we work – or perhaps while studying the work of others even in fields seemingly unrelated to our own.

 My first full oil landscape attempt was motivated by the small dabs of color that I saw in the work of the impressionists I so admired.

-The early 90’s for me were full of plein air painting with a Russian Impressionist influence.
+The early ’90s for me were full of plein air painting with a Russian Impressionist influence.
+I had a lot of fun with vigorous decisive brushstrokes and bright colors.

-A looser realism and a fanciful approach to color emerged as well – I was in search of something and kept pushing new directions.
+I played back and forth between greater realism and a fanciful approach to color.
+I was in search of something and kept pushing new directions and ideas.

 Looking back, I can clearly see the influence of each of my early experiments and choices guiding my art with a healthy helping of increased knowledge and skill adding richness and dimension.
 Sometimes I wonder if I get too caught up in the present and forget lessons of the past or become timid from the pressures of life’s demands.